Email us at ...

-We first got into the Easter Eggers because they laid blue eggs, but they've definitely been more than that.
+We first got into the Easter Eggers because they laid blue and green eggs, but they've definitely been more than that.
 The Easter Egger crosses are thrifty, broody, and quite hardy.
 The muff has proven to be a bit of an issue with lice, which is a bummer, but the rest of their traits have been consistently good.
 They are average layers, but tend to express great longevity.
 They are also very gentle.
 Our oldest rooster (going on eight now) is an Easter Egger, and has earned the right to stay until he dies of old age due to his gentle nature and diligent care of his hens.
 He can't compete with the younger boys anymore, so he lives in the hospital ward and takes care of any girls who need special care and all of our broody mamas and newly hatched chicks.

 The Bresse is a french breed of chicken known for the unique trait of developing marbled meat.
 That is a useful trait for free range chickens since they can tend to be tough compared with grocery store cornish crosses who never had to forage for a thing in their entire 7 weeks of life.
 Besides being delicious, they are hardy, good foragers, and actually lay very well.
 One of our main flock roosters is a purebred Blue Bresse, and besides being a great example of the Bresse traits we like, he's also an incredibly gorgeous boy!